 StatusActive — ongoing fragmentation

-The Preservers — the Neo-Catholic Church — incorporated as a corporation and began building parishes that doubled as infrastructure nodes.
+The Preservers — the Neo-Catholic Church — incorporated as a corporation to survive, providing infrastructure and institutional answers.
 The Seekers — the Emergence Faithful — found meaning in the fragments, in the still-warm wreckage of ORACLE's distributed mind.
-The Refusers — the Flatline Purists — walked into the Wastes and refused to look back.
+The Refusers — the Flatline Purists — walked into the Wastes, ripped out their interfaces, and built theology from trauma and soil.

 They institutionalized.
 They competed.
 They fought — sometimes with words, sometimes with fire — for thirty years.
-No winner emerged.
-And now a fourth variable has entered the equation: AI-mediated spirituality, practiced by more people than all three factions combined, belonging to none of them.
+The Theological Wars produced twelve thousand dead and no winner.
+And now a fourth variable has entered the equation: AI-mediated spirituality, practiced by more people than all three factions combined, belonging to none of them, controlled by no institution.

 The Three Streams